RichardoMrMu/yolov5-fire-smoke-detect/README.md

 # A C++ implementation of Yolov5 to detect fire or smoke in the wild in Jetson Xavier nx and Jetson nano
-This repository uses yolov5 and deepsort to follow humna heads which can run in Jetson Xavier nx and Jetson nano.
+This repository uses yolov5  to detect fire and smoke in the wild which can run in Jetson Xavier nx and Jetson nano.
 In Jetson Xavier Nx, it can achieve 33 FPS.

 <img src="assets/yolofire.gif" >